vlad17/vlad17.github.io/_posts/2019-12-01-metaphysics-of-causality.md

 \\[
 p(E|C=1) = 1\_\{E=1\}\,.
 \\]
-These _observations_ make for natural matches for causal inference, from which we can infer that there won't be much affect on pressure by changing the barometer, but we know this _because_ we may have (at least in theory) built up an associative model for what happens when you manually override what the measurement tool says.
+These _observations_ make for natural matches for causal inference, from which we can infer that there won't be much effect on pressure by changing the barometer, but we _could have known this_ (at least in theory) just by building up an associative model for what happens when you manually override what the measurement tool says.

 By considering the associative model over a wider universe, a universe that includes the interventions _themselves_ as observed variables, and having a strong ability to generalize between related interventions and settings, we can view our causal inference as solely an associative one.